 Neck pain is almost as common a compliant as low back pain.
 The neck contains many pain-sensitive tissues, which are vulnerable to a variety of painful conditions.
-The cervical spine is quite mobile; situated between an immobile thorax and relatively weighty head, and thus it is subject varying degrees of trauma.
+The cervical spine is quite mobile but situated between an immobile thorax and relatively weighty head, and thus it is subject to varying degrees of trauma.

 A patient with minor, self-limited neck pain may never consult a physician.
 Most of the patients who present with neck pain to a physician can be helped by conservative management.
 Patients with severe and chronic neck pain usually can be helped by the other therapeutic modalities.

 The causes of neck pain are multiple and vary.
 Many result in pain that may be self-limited but some causes of neck pain, may cause significant morbidity and require immediate intervention.

 Causes of Neck Pain

 Here is a list of conditions that might cause neck pain due to direct or indirect involvement.
 The list involves both musculoskeletal and non-musculoskeletal causes.